-During Q2 2019, on June 2, 2019, SIR opened its ninth Scaddabush location in the Mimico neighbourhood of Etobicoke, Ontario.
+During Q2 2019, on June 2, 2019, SIR opened a new Scaddabush location in the Mimico neighbourhood of Etobicoke, Ontario.
 It is expected that this restaurant will be added to Royalty Pooled Restaurants on January 1, 2020.

 During Q1 2019, effective February 4, 2019, SIR closed the Jack Astor's restaurant in the St. Lawrence Market area of downtown Toronto.
-SIR is required to pay a Make-Whole Payment to the Fund, via the Partnership, for this location from the date of closure until it ceases to be part of Royalty Pooled Restaurants on January 1, 2020, at which time SIR will reconvert the Class A GP Units received when this restaurant was added to Royalty Pooled Restaurants on January 1, 2013 into Class B GP Units.
-SIR is contemplating the future use of this site.
-SIR has also chosen not to renew the lease on the property for the seasonal Abbey's Bakehouse retail outlet in Port Carling, Ontario.
+SIR was required to pay a Make-Whole Payment to the Fund, via the Partnership, for this location from the date of closure until it ceased to be part of Royalty Pooled Restaurants on January 1, 2020.
+SIR also chose not to renew the lease on the property for the seasonal Abbey's Bakehouse retail outlet in Port Carling, Ontario.